zchyde/brooklinebooksmith.com/_drafts/fall-avalanche.md

 ---

-As I mentioned to you all[a year ago](http://www.brooklinebooksmith.com/kidsmith/2015/08/31/the-fall-is-falling/), fall is a difficult season for booksellers.
+As I mentioned to you all&nbsp;[a year ago](http://www.brooklinebooksmith.com/kidsmith/2015/08/31/the-fall-is-falling/), fall is a difficult season for booksellers.
 The best weather of the year is here, beverage choices are vastly, positively expanded from summer, and like ninety percent of the books we've been waiting for since February hit the shelves on a single Tuesday morning, and the whole bookselling community perishes at once, smothered beneath cardboard displays stuffed with our literary hopes and dreams.

 ROUGH TIMES.